Brazing a steel coupler and a steel wire

 Brazing a Steel and Carbide Assembly

-To braze a steel and carbide assembly to create a mining bit for the oil and gas industry; the client is replacing their torch process with induction
+To braze a steel and carbide assembly to create a mining bit for the oil and gas industry, this client replaced their torch process with the repeatable and flameless induction brazing technique.